-Toyokawa Inari Tokyo Betsuin temple of foxes
+Toyokawa Inari Tokyo Betsuin Temple of foxes

 Toyokawa Inari Tokyo Betsuin is a temple in Tokyo with a rather long name.
 It has a thousand fox guardians!
 I can’t think of any other temple in the city with so many.
 A whole THOUSAND!!
 Okay, I haven’t counted every one of them, but you get the idea.
 It is a fun place for photographers.